marodrigues20/udemy_java/JavaSpring&ApacheKafkaBootcamp-BasicToComplete/Sections/Section-05/readme.md

 - Later on, if we decide to monitor more commodities, like non-metal commodities: wood, coffee, cotton, et cetera, we might add another partition, thus we can add another consumer.
 - One consumer will works on one partition.
 - Actually, one consumer per functionality, or called as "consumer group", as we will see later.
+- Since we have three partition and two functionalities, we can use up until three consumers for each functionality.
+- So we can have six consumers: three consumer for updating dashboard, and three consumer for notification.
+- This is a very high level example of kafka usage.